 Before 1927, the area comprised about a dozen farms with tilled fields, small orchards, wood lots, pastures, and swamplands.
 Clearing and tillage were largely restricted to the level upland and more gentle slopes.
 The woodlots and marshes were pastured, and the woodlots were moderately used for firewood.
 In 1927, the tract was purchased and fenced as a game reserve by Colonel Edwin S. George.
-In 1930, it was presented by him to the University of Michigan, which has maintained it since as a wildlife sanctuary and research area, under the supervision of a Committee composed of representatives from the College of Literature, Science and the Arts (LSA) and the School of Natural Resources and Environment (SNRE).
+In 1930, it was presented by him to the University of Michigan, which has maintained it since as a wildlife sanctuary, research area, and teaching resource under the supervision of a Director in the Department of Ecology and Evolutionary Biology, College of Literature, Science and the Arts (LSA).

 The ESGR includes approximately 525 hectares of rugged moraine and basin topography.
 Except for some 125 ha of high level plain in the north central part, and a steep, esker-like ridge that extends from the southern end of this plain to the northeastern corner of the ESGR, hills and knobs alternate with kettle holes and basins.
 The extremes of altitude are from 890 to 1000 feet, with approximately 15% of the area below the 900 ft. contour line and another 10% below 915 ft.
 The Reserve lies on the north edge of an interlobate morainic region.
 Just south of it is a spur formed by the junction of the Kalamazoo moraine extending to the southwest and the Mississinawa moraine extending towards the south.
 To the north is the Pinckney Channel, through which the glacial Huron River flowed, draining to the south and west.
 The south terrace of this old river bed borders the north edge of the ESGR.
 Drainage, which for the most part is good, is by water filtering through the sandy soils.
 Lowland, depending on its elevation, is under water temporarily or permanantly.
 Wetlands of the ESGR include several permanent to semi-permanent impoundments, a bog lake in Big Swamp, many smaller temporary ponds, mostly in the woods,and four springs.